Theanine Content in Green Tea

 It reaches the maximum levels in the blood between 30 minutes to 2 hours after ingestion.

 Studies on test rats have shown that even repeated, extremely high doses cause little to no harmful effects.
-However, green tea contains caffeine, which can cause restlessness and irritability when consumed in large amount.
+However, green tea contains caffeine, which can cause restlessness and irritability when consumed in large amounts.

-6 cups is equivalent to 300 milligrams of caffeine, which has been found in large-scale population study conducted by Paganini to be optimum in reducing death risk.
+6 cups is equivalent to 300 milligrams of caffeine, which has been found in a large-scale population study conducted by Paganini to be optimum in reducing death risk.

-Drink Tea Or Supplement?
+Drink Tea Or Take Supplements?

 Scientists and doctors recommend drinking tea rather than taking supplements for a number of reasons.